Pressure-Assisted Toilets: Everything You Need to Know

 - Bowl height: 16.5 inches.

-It consumes 1.6 gallons of water per flush and does not come with a toilet seat too.
-You will however receive color-matched toilet tank bolt caps.
+It consumes 1.6 gallons of water per flush and does not come with a toilet seat either.
+You will, however, receive color-matched toilet tank bolt caps.

 3. Saniflo SaniAccess 3

-Saniflo is the best manufacturer of upflush toilets and Saniflo SaniAccess 3 is the best upflush toilets in my opinion.
-If you are looking to install a toilet below grade or further away from the sewer line then this is the toilet to buy.
+Saniflo is the best manufacturer of upflush toilets, and Saniflo SaniAccess 3 is the best upflush toilet, in my opinion.
+If you are looking to install a toilet below grade or further away from the sewer line, then this is the toilet to buy.

-It a single flush two-piece elongated rear discharge toilet.
-It therefore does not require you to dig up you bathroom floor to install a drainage system.
+It is a single-flush, two-piece elongated rear discharge toilet.
+It, therefore, does not require you to dig up your bathroom floor to install a drainage system.
 This toilet can be installed up to 15 feet below a sewer line and 150 feet away from a soil stack.

-This toilet is a little pricey but it is very well made and works as advertised.
-Unlike other pressure-assisted toilets it needs constant supply of electrical power.
+This toilet is a little pricey but is very well-made and works as advertised.
+Unlike other pressure-assisted toilets, it needs a constant supply of electrical power.
 Its consumption is only 1.28 gallons per flush.

 4. American Standard 2315.228.020 Baby Devoro

-This toilet is best suited for people who want to replace their old 10-inch rough-in toilets with a modern better flushing one.
-It is also good to realize that this toilet comes with a round toilet bowl.
+This toilet is best suited for people who want to replace their old 10-inch rough-in toilets with a modern flushing one.
+It is also good to realize that this toilet has a round bowl.

-Round toilet bowl are the best option for people with smaller bathrooms because they are smaller in depth than elongated ones by 2 inches.
+Round toilet bowls are the best option for people with smaller bathrooms because they are smaller in depth than elongated ones by 2 inches.
 They are mostly found in old houses.

 Its dimensions are: